agentevolution/wp-listings/readme.txt

 * Master Suite
 * School and Neighborhood Info

-Single listings display the custom data automatically with no need to insert shortcodes or images within your content.
+Single listings display the custom data automatically with no need to insert shortcodes to display listing data.
+If it's entered, it display on the page.

 Intergrates with the [Genesis Agent Profiles](http://wordpress.org/plugins/genesis-agent-profiles/) plugin to display the listing agent(s).